 - Tortilla chips or tostadas

 - Peel and clean the shrimp.
 Using a small, sharp knife, carefully butterfly the shrimp open to make two pieces.
 If preparing appetizer for 4-6 people, slice each half of shrimp into two pieces.
-Transfer to a bowl and keep chilled.
+Transfer to a bowl, season with salt and pepper, to taaste.
+Keep chilled.

-- In the blender, add 1 avocado, tomatillos, serrano or jalapeño peppers, handful of cilantro, juice of 6 limes and salt to taste.
+- In the blender, add serrano or jalapeño peppers, handful of cilantro, juice of 6 limes and salt to taste.
 Blend on high until smooth.
 Taste for salt.
+Pour out into bowl.
+Set aside.
+Now to the blender, add the 1 1/3 of the avocados and tomatillos.
+Season with salt, to taste.
+Pour in just enough cold water to blend very smooth.
 Set aside.

-- In a large shallow bowl, add 1/3 of avocado agua chile.
-Lay the shrimp in the aguachile, making sure shrimp is flat.
-Cover with more avocado aguachile.
-Cover with plastic wrap and refrigerate for 1 hour.
+- In a large shallow bowl, add serrano agua chile.
+Lay the shrimp in, making sure shrimp is flat.
+Let sit for 8-10 minutes.
+Pour in the smooth avocado/tomatillo into aguachile.
+Mix to combine.

 - When you are ready to serve garnish with remaining avocado, thin sliced onion, radishes, cilantro and lime.
-Serve extra avocado aguachile on the side with corn tortilla chips
+Serve with tortilla chips or tostadas.

 An option for this avocado aguachile is to mix all of the ingredients together and let it cook or marinate for 1 hour.
 The vegetable will lightly pickle and still be crispy.
 You could garnish with some reserved fresh ingredients for more color.